About Yellowstone National Park

 There are also over 300 species of birds including large raptors like Bald Eagles and Golden Eagles as well as the largest population of inland Cutthroat Trout in the country, for which anglers flock each year.

 Yellowstone can be visited throughout the year, although vehicle access is severely limited during the winter months- ya know- on account of the 975 feet of snow!
-Outside the road from the North Entrance (Gardiner, MT) to the Northeast Entrance (Cooke City MT)which is plowed, all other entrances into the park and roads are closed.
-Travel into the park in winter is done by snowmobile or snowcoach.
+Outside the road from the North Entrance (Gardiner, MT) to the Northeast Entrance (Cooke City MT) which is plowed, all other entrances into the park and roads are closed.
+Oversnow travel into the park in winter is done by snowmobile or snowcoach.

 The entrance fee is $35 per vehicle or $30 per motorcycle.
 If you plan to visit another National Park, do yourself a favor and buy an annual pass – you will save a fortune!

 There are 5 entrances – one for each direction of the compass, with 2 on the northern boundary.
-Available services vary at the different entrances.
-Which entrance is best really depends on what parts of the park you want to visit and what kind of accomodation and services you want around.
+Available services vary at the gateway communities near each entrance.
+Which entrance is best really depends on what parts of the park you want to visit and what kind of accommodation and services you want around.

 Do yourself a favor and steer clear of the busy, yet awful tasting pizza place and walk a little further down to the Slippery Otter Pub and enjoy a bite for dinner.
 We had burgers and even tried a bison burger and boy were they good.

-The North Entrance has the town of Gardiner and runs into the uber thermal Mammoth Hot Springs which has it’s own nice little town.
-There are also many places to stay and eat.
+The North Entrance has the town of Gardiner and runs into the uber thermal Mammoth Hot Springs which has it’s own nice little town as well as the park headquarters.
+There are also a campground and many places to stay and eat.
 (HINT- there is a herd of elk that inhabit the town of Mammoth Springs during the summer.)

 The Northeast entrance from Cooke City MT heads right through the Lamar Valley which is a very popular area for spotting a LOT of wildlife- Bison, Elk, Wolves, Mountain Goats etc. Cooke City is very small, but open year around.
 It is best known for its connection to the Beartooth Highway which is one of Americas most scenic drives.
 The Beartooth Highway does close in the winter.

-The East entrance enters from Cody WY (53 miles away) and heads along the Shoshone River to the top of Yellowstone Lake and to the popular areas of Fishing Bridge, Hayden Valley, and West Thumb.
+The East entrance enters from Cody WY (53 miles away) and heads along the Shoshone River to the top of Yellowstone Lake and to the popular areas of Fishing Bridge, Hayden Valley, Grand Canyon of Yellowstone, and Lake Village.
 There is the town of Wapiti is about 25 miles out of the park and offers quite a few places to stay- mainly fishing related as the river runs right through the town.
 But there are some very nice lodges there.

 The South Entrance has no real town around it, but it does connect directly into the Grand Teton National Park, so you can see both parks easily from that location.
 There is a lodge with cabins and a campground near the entrance to the park.
 The South Entrance will take you in to West Thumb and Yellowstone Lake, and is also good for visiting Old Faithful and the Geyser Basins.